Neopets: Community

-On July 20, 2022, Neopets confirmed that it had suffered a data breach the day prior.
-The data breach exposed Neopets' entire database schema, including usernames, emails and passwords of its 69 million users.
-Neopets responded by forcing a password reset for all users on August 1, 2022, causing some players to be locked out as they no longer had access to the e-mail addresses linked to their accounts.
-On August 29, 2022 Neopets sent an e-mail to users detailing the results of their subsequent investigation, noting that the following information for past and present users was compromised: name, email address, username, date of birth, gender, IP address, Neopets PIN, hashed password, as well as data about a player’s pet, game play, and other information provided to Neopets.
-They also stated that non-hashed, but inactive, passwords for players that played prior to 2015 were accessed and potentially downloaded between January 3-February 5, 2021, or July 16-19, 2022.

 Reception

 Described as an online cross of Pokémon and Tamagotchi, Neopets has received both praise and criticism.
 It has been praised for having educational content.
 Children can learn HTML to edit their own pages.
 They can also learn how to handle money by participating in the economy.
 Reviews from About.com and MMO Hut considered the multitude of possible activities a positive aspect.
 Most of the users are female, higher than in other massively multiplayer online games (MMOGs) but equivalent to social-networking-driven communities.
 Lucy Bradshaw, a vice president of Electronic Arts, attributes the popularity among girls to the openness of the site and said, "Games that have a tendency to satisfy on more than one dimension have a tendency to have a broader appeal and attract girls".

 Luck & chance games draw criticism from parents as they introduce children to gambling.
 In Australia, a cross-promotion with McDonald's led to controversy with Neopets luck/chance games in October 2004.
 Australian tabloid television show Today Tonight featured a nine-year-old boy who claimed the site requires one to gamble in order to earn enough Neopoints to feed one's Neopet or else it would be sent to the pound.
 While gambling is not required, nor are pets sent to the pound if unfed, the website includes games of chance based on real games such as blackjack and lottery scratchcards.
 After this incident, Neopets prohibited users under the age of 13 from playing Neopets's casino-style games.